 As such, patients are seeking the advice of naturopathic doctors to guide this process in a safe and effective way.

 Despite the popularity of natural medicine, there is a lot of confusion around what naturopathic medicine is and how naturopathic doctors practice.
 Below we will address some common myths and misunderstandings about naturopathic medicine.

 One of the most common questions we get is if you can complete your naturopathic medical education online.
-While some prerequisites may be taken online, the degree itself is hand-on training to become a doctor.
-Completion of any online naturopathic medical program does not confer eligibility for licensure as a naturopathic doctor in any jurisdiction that formally recognizes naturopathic doctors.
+While some prerequisites may be taken online, the degree itself is hands-on training to become a doctor.
+Completion of any fully online naturopathic medical program does not confer eligibility for licensure as a naturopathic doctor in any jurisdiction that formally recognizes naturopathic doctors.
 Jurisdictions that regulate naturopathic doctors require completion of an accredited, in-residence, doctoral level program that includes hands-on, supervised, clinical training.
 Furthermore, graduates of online programs are neither qualified nor eligible to sit for the Naturopathic Physicians Licensing Examinations (NPLEX), the passage of which is also a requirement for regulation.
 Accredited naturopathic programs may offer telemedicine and a portion of courses in hybrid or online versions, however the bulk of the training is in person and hands on.

 Myth #3: Naturopathic doctors are anti-drug/anti-pharmaceuticals.